amirtha4501/amirtha4501/README.md

 # Hi <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-## I'm a Full-stack developer and data science aspirant based in Coimbatore, India.
+## A dedicated Full-Stack developer who loves to blend the art of design with the skill of programming to deliver an aesthetic and engaging user experience.

 <br/>